 This Article Is About Simple & Fast Ways To Promote Your Blog Post

-This article will be focused on very simple things you can do to promote your blog post immediately to your audience + new audiences (i.e., the must-dos), rather than on promotion techniques that are super ninja and require a lot of work.
+This article will be focused on very simple things you can do to promote your blog post immediately to your audience + new audiences (i.e., the must-dos), rather than on promotion techniques that require a lot of work.

 The whole idea?
 To give you a checklist of simple but essential things to do every time you hit publish.

-This is a low hanging fruit that many bloggers either neglect, or do half-heartedly.
+These things are low hanging fruits that many bloggers either neglect, or do half-heartedly.

 Here are 8 things I recommend you do immediately (or at least a short while) after you publish: